 Here’s a little tutorial I almost didn’t write.
 For last Tablescape Thursday I shared a fun centerpiece that would be great to take to a bridal shower as a gift or to use as a centerpiece if you are the host for the shower.
+(View that tablescape here: Bridal Shower with Easy-to-Make Centerpiece)

 It was so easy to make, I wasn’t sure it really warranted a tutorial.
 Since I did learn a couple of things that proved to be helpful, I’m sharing those details in case you do wish to make this centerpiece or something similar.